shenjian74/docker_squirrelmail/README.md

 ## Set

-Use root/root to login, config SquirrelMail with the following command in SSH
+1. Use root/root to login

+2. config SquirrelMail with the following command in SSH

 ```sh
 # /etc/squirrelmail/conf.pl
 ```

-IMAP connection information
+3. Config IMAP connection information

-Existence of IMAP TLS connections

-  `2.
+>  `2.
 Server Settings ' ==&gt; ' A. Update IMAP Settings '